Health Feature Articles

 Lack of sleep can be caused by many factors.
 Some are within our

-- Life changes, such as moving, taking a new job or assignment at work, going on vacation, marriage and pregnancy, cause us to worry rather than sleep when we go to bed.
+- Life changes, such as moving, taking a new job or assignment at work, going on vacation, marriage or pregnancy, cause us to worry rather than sleep when we go to bed.

 - Parents of young children know that until the children sleep soundly through the night, the parents will not be able to sleep either.